|Call 911 Now (your child may need an ambulance) If|

 - If the mouth is sore, give cold drinks.

-- For infants, offer fluids in a cup, spoon or syringe rather than a bottle (Reason: The nipple may increase pain).
+- For babies, offer fluids in a cup, spoon or syringe rather than a bottle.
+Reason: The nipple may increase pain.

 - Use saline nose drops or spray to loosen up the dried mucus.
-If not available, can use warm tap water.
+If you don't have saline, you can use warm tap water.

-- STEP 1: Instill 3 drops per nostril.
-(Age < 1 year, use 1 drop and do one side at a time)
+- STEP 1: Put 3 drops in each nostril.
+(If age under 1 year old, use 1 drop.
+Also, do 1 side at a time.)

-- STEP 2: Blow (or suction) each nostril separately, while closing off the other nostril.
-Then do other side.
+- STEP 2: Blow (or suction) each nostril out while closing off the other nostril.
+Then, do the other side.

 - STEP 3: Repeat nose drops and blowing (or suctioning) until the discharge is clear.

-- Frequency: Do nasal washes whenever your child can't breathe through the nose.
+- How often: Do nasal washes when your child can't breathe through the nose.
+Limit: No more than 4 times per day.

-- Saline nose drops can also be made: add 1/2 tsp of table salt to 1 cup (8 oz) of warm water
+- Saline nose drops can also be made at home.
+Use 1/2 teaspoon (2 ml) of table salt.
+Stir the salt into 1 cup (8 ounces or 240 ml) of warm water.

-- Reason for nose drops: suction or nose blowing alone can't remove dried or sticky mucus.
+- Reason for nose drops: Suction or blowing alone can't remove dried or sticky mucus.
+Also, babies can't nurse or drink from a bottle unless the nose is open.

-- Another option: use a warm shower to loosen mucus.
+- Other option: use a warm shower to loosen mucus.
 Breathe in the moist air, then blow each nostril.

 - For young children, can also use a wet cotton swab to remove sticky mucus.